Lacolle87/hashChatID/README.md

 # HashID

-HashChatID is a Go package that provides a simple utility function for hashing integer chat IDs using the SHA-256 cryptographic hash function.
+HashID is a Go package that provides a simple utility function for hashing integer chat IDs using the SHA-256 cryptographic hash function.
 This package is useful for scenarios where you need to anonymize or obfuscate chat IDs or similar identifiers, ensuring privacy and security in your applications.

 ## Features